mark-watson/Clojure-AI-Book/manuscript/openai.md

 I recommend reading the [online documentation for the APIs](https://platform.openai.com/docs/introduction/key-concepts) to see all the capabilities of the OpenAI APIs.

-**Note:** I implemented client code from scratch in earlier editions of this book.
-The latest code that uses Werner Kok's library https://github.com/wkok/openai-clojure/ is in the directory **openai_api**.
-I haven't changed the APIs in my wrapper code, just the underlying implementation.

 Let's start by jumping into the example code.

 The library that I wrote for this chapter supports three functions: completing text, summarizing text, and answering general questions.
 The single OpenAI model that the OpenAI APIs use is fairly general purpose and can perform tasks like: